leifgehrmann/lego-art-map-blog-post/README.md

 # lego-art-map-blog-post

-A Manim script that illustrates how I replicated the LEGO Art World Map.
 A Manim script that creates an animation which illustrates how I replicated the [LEGO Art World Map's](https://www.lego.com/en-gb/product/world-map-31203) projection, starting from WGS-84.